Abdul Aziz (Indian politician)

 Abdul Aziz (আব্দুল আজীজ) is an Indian politician and Member of the Assam Legislative Assembly.

 Early life and family

-Abdul Aziz was born between 1968 and 1969, into a Bengali Muslim family in India.
+Abdul Aziz was born in 1968 or 1969, into a Bengali Muslim family in India.
 His father was Abdul Latif of Kanishail.
 In 1988, he achieved his Higher Secondary School Certificate and later married Asma Begum.

 Career

 Abdul Aziz began his career as a businessman before also getting involved in politics.
-He was successful in the 2021 Assam Legislative Assembly elections in which he represented the All India United Democratic Front in the Badarpur constituency.
+He contested to be MLA in 2016 assembly election but lost to Jamal Uddin Ahmed.
+He was successful in the 2021 Assam Legislative Assembly elections by defeating BJP candidate Biswarup Bhattacharjee, representing the All India United Democratic Front in the Badarpur constituency.